 In addition, the freemium/in-app purchase model has come under fire because of deceptive practices at the hands of some developers.
 Regulators have accused some children’s app developers into duping kids into racking up hundreds or thousands of dollars in charges on a parent’s credit card.

 So this presumably leaves free apps with advertising as the happy medium.
 Kids can access lots of apps, and parents don’t have to pay lots of money for this access.
+This not only lets kids enjoy the apps but it also promotes an environment that doesn’t require them to make additional purchases to achieve further status in the games.

 The regulatory risks of this business model